maxjacobson/beefsteak/README.md

 # beefsteak

+**update: 2012-12-22**: *added some support for pinboard which breaks some stuff mostly pagination?
+Maybe?
+I don't feel like testing it right now*

 A simple blog on a simple blogging engine.
-Mine is online currently at <http://devblog.maxjacobson.net> and I guess it'll probably stay there.
+Mine is online currently at <http://www.maxjacobson.net>.

 Just replace the contents of the `/posts` folder with your posts and the `config.rb` file with your info, and it should work.